Innovation Studies

 strategies with regard to disruptive innovation

-This research aims to identify the strategies of incumbent
+This research aims to identify the strategies of incumbent actors with

-are complemented by insights on actor behavior from the theory of the firm and
+complemented by insights on actor behavior from the theory of the firm and

 Strategic Management literature.
 Through semi-structured interviews with actors

-in the field of renewable energy technologies in the
+in the field of renewable energy technologies in the Netherlands, this study

 Anna Wieczorek and Marko Hekkert

-Systemic instruments for systemic innovation problems: a
+Systemic instruments for systemic innovation problems: a framework for

-framework for policy makers and innovation scholars
+policy makers and innovation scholars

-Systemic policy instruments receive increasing attention
+Systemic policy instruments receive increasing attention among

-hinder the development of a specific technological trajectory.
-This paper
+of a specific technological trajectory.
+This paper argues that two approaches

-argues that two approaches to study innovation systems - structural and functional
+to study innovation systems - structural and functional analyses - can be

-analyses - can be combined in a systemic policy framework that helps to (i)
+combined in a systemic policy framework that helps to (i) identify the systemic

 Toon Meelen and Jacco Farla